gear-foundation/gear-wiki/docs/api/tooling/react-hooks.md

 ### useAccount

-`useAccount` provides interaction with web3 extension, allow to manage accounts from it (for example to sign transaction).
+`useAccount` provides interaction with `Polkadot-js` extension api, allows to manage accounts from it (for example to sign transaction).

 ```js
 import { useAccount } from '@gear-js/react-hooks';